 Durham, NC 27705.

-Awards of up to $2,000 will be made by April 13, 2015.
+Awards of up to $2,000 will be made by the week of April 20, 2015.
 The award amount will be reported to the winners on a 1099-Miscellaneous tax form.
 It is the responsibility of the winners to file their tax liability.
 Award recipients may consult with CDS staff and use CDS facilities while working on their projects.
 Final projects will be archived at Duke.

 Submissions will be accepted the month of February 2015.